 Veterans Crisis Line: Dial 988, then press 1 · Text 838255 · VeteransCrisisLine.net

 Veterans receiving VA healthcare are not subjected to routine drug testing simply for receiving care.
-Drug testing occurs in specific clinical contexts — pain management programs, SUD treatment, mental health monitoring — where it has a treatment purpose.
+VA drug testing occurs only in specific clinical contexts — pain management programs, SUD treatment, mental health monitoring — where it has a treatment purpose.
 Results are used for treatment planning only.
 They are not shared with law enforcement, they do not affect benefits, and they are protected by strict confidentiality laws.

-VA does not randomly drug test veterans receiving general VA care.
-Drug testing happens only in clinical contexts where it has a treatment purpose, the results stay in your clinical record under 38 U.S.C. § 7332 confidentiality, and they do not trigger law enforcement referrals or benefit consequences.
+No, VA does not randomly drug test veterans receiving general VA care, and standard VA bloodwork does not screen for marijuana.
+Drug testing happens only in clinical contexts where it has a treatment purpose — pain management, SUD treatment, certain mental health monitoring, and psychiatric inpatient admission.
+Results stay in your clinical record under 38 U.S.C. § 7332 confidentiality and do not trigger law enforcement referrals or benefit consequences.

 Sterile specimen collection cup on a tray in a clinical setting